gxanesh/CS6304_Spark_Demo/README.md

 ### Spark Demo
-Follow the instructions from commands.txt file.
+Please follow the instructions from commands.txt file.

 ### Install Spark
-DO NOT Install Spark again if it is already installed in your VM.
+DO NOT install Spark again if it has already been installed in your VM.
 You can consider the below section as a self-note.
 We consider that Java and Hadoop are already installed.
 Follow the below steps: